-Flying to Kathmandu along the northern border of Nepal on a clear day is itself an unforgettable experience, with the entire Nepalese Himalaya sprawling out below you.
-You will be met at the Airport by company representative to escort you to your hotel so, look out for Explore Himalaya signboard with your name on it..
+Flying to Kathmandu along the northern border of Nepal on a clear day is itself an unforgettable experience, with the entire Nepali Himalaya sprawling below you.
+You will be met at airport by our company representative to escort you to your hotel.
+Look out for Explore Himalaya signboard with your name on it.

 Today is dedicated to tea and relaxation.
 For those who relax best sitting on the mountain bike this is a fantastic place to ride some single trails.
 The tea gardens are full of small tracks and trails we can ride.
-However if, for once you prefer just to walk around at your own pace, looking at life in this tranquil town, fell free to do so this is our "holiday"..
+However if, for once you prefer just to walk around at your own pace, looking at life in this tranquil town, feel free to do so - this is our "holiday".

 Bhadrapur airport is around 94 Km from Ilam which takes around 3 – 4 hrs.
 After breakfast, we will check out from the hotel and move towards Bhadrapur airport for Kathmandu flight.
 Once we land at Kathmandu airport, one of the office representatives will meet you and take you to your hotel.

 Today is free for independent activities to let go off your exhaustion.

 Transfer to the airport in time to catch you flight home.